believethehype/nostrdvm/README.md

 Create a new venv by running `"python -m venv venv"`
   - Place .env file (based on .env_example) in main folder.
-  - Create a `LNbits` account on an accessible instance of your choice, enter one account's id and admin key (this account will create other accounts for the dvms)
+  - If you want the framework to manage wallets and lnaddresses automatically for you, create a `LNbits` account on an accessible instance of your choice, enter one account's id and admin key (this account will create other accounts for the dvms).
+Otherwise leave the lnbits .env vatiables empty and update each of your DVM's profile with a lightning address of your choice or alternativly, make sure the DVM is free.
   - the framework will then automatically create keys, nip89 tags and zapable NIP57 `lightning addresses` for your dvms in this file.
   - Activate the venv by typing `".venv\Scripts\activate"` on Windows or `"source venv/bin/activate"` otherwise
   - pip install nostr-dvm